Loyalist (American Revolution): Effect of the departure of Loyalist leaders

-The departure of so many royal officials, rich merchants and landed gentry destroyed the hierarchical networks that had dominated most of the colonies.
+The departure of so many royal officials, rich merchants, and landed gentry destroyed the hierarchical networks that had dominated most of the colonies.!
 A major result was that a Patriot/Whig elite supplanted royal officials and affluent Tories.
-In New York, the departure of key members of the De Lancey, De Peyster, Walton and Cruger families undercut the interlocking families that largely owned and controlled the Hudson Valley.
-Likewise in Pennsylvania, the departure of powerful families—Penn, Allen, Chew, Shippen—destroyed the cohesion of the old upper class there.
-Massachusetts passed an act banishing forty-six Boston merchants in 1778, including members of some of Boston's wealthiest families.
-The departure of families such as the Ervings, Winslows, Clarks, and Lloyds deprived Massachusetts of men who had hitherto been leaders of networks of family and clients.
+In New York, the departure of key members of the De Lancey, De Peyster, Walton, and Cruger families undercut the interlocking families that largely owned and controlled the Hudson Valley.
+Likewise, in Pennsylvania, the departure of powerful families—Penn, Allen, Chew, Shippen—destroyed the cohesion of the old upper class there.
+Massachusetts passed an act banishing 46 Boston merchants in 1778, including members of some of Boston's wealthiest families.
+The departure of families such as the Ervings, Winslows, Clarks, and Lloyds, hitherto leaders of networks of family and clients, opened opportunities for other leadership to emerge.
 The bases of the men who replaced them were much different.
 One rich Patriot in Boston noted in 1779 that "fellows who would have cleaned my shoes five years ago, have amassed fortunes and are riding in chariots."
-New men became rich merchants but they shared a spirit of republican equality that replaced the former elitism.
+New men became rich merchants, but they shared a spirit of republican equality that replaced the former elitism.

-The Patriot reliance on Catholic France for military, financial and diplomatic aid led to a sharp drop in anti-Catholic rhetoric.
-Indeed, the king replaced the pope as the demon Patriots had to fight against.
-Anti-Catholicism remained strong among Loyalists, some of whom went to Canada after the war most remained in the new nation.
+The Patriots' reliance on Catholic France for military, financial, and diplomatic aid led to a sharp drop in anti-Catholic rhetoric.
+For the Patriots, the king replaced the pope as the demon they fought.
+Anti-Catholicism remained strong among Loyalists; support for the monarch, head of the Church of England, meant hostility to Catholicism.
 By the 1780s, Catholics were extended legal toleration in all of the New England states that previously had been so hostile.
 "In the midst of war and crisis, New Englanders gave up not only their allegiance to Britain but one of their most dearly held prejudices."